wiloon/blog/content/post/archive-1/2014-03-29-install-gui-on-debian-7-wheezy.md

 KDE

-K Desktop Environment (KDE) is a free desktop environment and development platform built with Trolltech’s Qt toolkit.
+K Desktop Environment (KDE) is a free desktop environment and development platform built with Trolltech's Qt toolkit.
 It runs on most Unix and Unix-like systems, such as Linux, BSD and Solaris.

 \# apt-get install aptitude tasksel